 The NPS range is -100 to +100.
 If you have a much higher number of detractors than promoters, you can receive a negative score below 0, which is not ideal.
 While anything above 0 is considered positive, customer-focused companies set their sights on a 50+ score.

-But NPS is only a number.
-Sure, it’s extremely important to know if your customers are happy or not, but it doesn’t give any specific insights into their ‘why’.
+Though it’s extremely important to know if your customers are happy or not, it doesn’t give any specific insights into their ‘why’.

-If promoters are willing to recommend MailerLite to others, we seized the opportunity to ask them to write a review while it was top of mind.
-Positive online reviews make a big impact on your business growth.
-So we asked our loyal customers to review us on Capterra and included a link to make it easy for them to get there.
+For promoters that were very likely to recommend MailerLite to others, we seized the opportunity to ask them to write a review while we were top of mind.
+Positive online reviews have a big impact on your business growth.
+Customers who clicked a 9 or 10 automatically received an email with a request to write a review about MailerLite on G2Crowd and Shopify.